Additional Information for Completion of a Bachelor’s Degree

 A second major may be added to any degree program providing all of the requirements of both major fields are met.

 Most bachelor's degrees require a minimum grade point average of 2.25 for major area course work.
-The Education Division requires a 2.5 average for professional education and specialized field courses.
+The Department of Teacher Education requires a 2.5 average for professional education and specialized field courses.

 Minor Subject Area

 An undergraduate minor is a formally recognized aggregate of courses in a designated secondary subject area, discipline, or interdisciplinary program usually outside of (but often complementing) the student's degree major and in which knowledge is gained in a coherent pattern of courses.

 Completion of a minor requires 18 to 21 semester hours, in accordance with the department's specifications, including at least six hours of upper-division courses.
 The minimum grade point average for course work in the minor is 2.0.

 Each candidate for a bachelor's degree is required to submit a minimum of 35 hours in upper-division (junior-senior) courses, identified by numbers 3000 and above.
 Included in this total are the eight upper-division hours specified in the Core Curriculum, courses in the major and minor fields, as well as electives.

 In general, Bachelor of Arts curricula specify 12 semester hours of foreign language.
 The specific requirements for a major are listed in the program requirements.
 A student placed into the intermediate level of a language can meet this requirement with six semester hours of 2000 level courses in LS.

 Most Bachelor of Science programs do not require foreign language.